tin-gan/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my_first_directory that is in the /tmp directory. a script that changes the working directory to the previous one.
+a script that lists all files